videolan/x265/doc/reST/cli.rst

 .. option:: --hrd, --no-hrd

-	Enable the signalling of HRD parameters to the decoder.
+	Enable the signaling of HRD parameters to the decoder.
 The HRD parameters are carried by the Buffering Period SEI messages and Picture Timing SEI messages providing timing information to the decoder.
 Default disabled